golangclub/golangcn.org/golangcnSite/content/english/blog/become-a-member-of-golang-china-club.md

 Some more clarification,

-* We are not a profitable club, and all cost is shared by the members.
+* We are not a profitable club, and all cost is shared by the members (but not compulsory).
 * We are a private club with no commercial involvement to Golang's official community.
+* Though several members improve the Go toolchain as their full time job, most of us contribute in our spare time.
 * We encourage EC than NFC, since we pursue not only the title of 'golang contributor', but also deep understanding of the Go internals.